 Consultation on indigenous peoples' participation in the United Nations

-In operative paragraph 13 of Human Rights Council resolution 18/8 of September 2011, the Human Rights Council requested the Secretary General, in cooperation with the Office of the High Commissioner for Human Rights (OHCHR), the Office of Legal Affairs and other relevant parts of the Secretariat:
+In operative paragraph 13 of Human Rights Council resolution 18/8 of September 2011, the Human Rights Council requested the Secretary General, in cooperation with the Office of the High Commissioner for Human Rights (OHCHR), the Office of Legal Affairs and other relevant parts of the Secretariat to:

-Further to this request by the Human Rights Council, and to facilitate the preparation of this document, OHCHR would like to invite indigenous peoples' organisations, academics and civil society more broadly to provide, by 9 April 2012, their views on the ideal ways and means to promote participation at the United Nations of recognised indigenous peoples’ representatives on issues affecting them and on how such participation might be structured.
-In particular, OHCHR would welcome views on:
+Further to this request by the Human Rights Council, and to facilitate the preparation of this document, OHCHR invited indigenous peoples' organisations, States, academics and civil society more broadly to provide their views on the ideal ways and means to promote participation at the United Nations of recognised indigenous peoples’ representatives on issues affecting them and on how such participation might be structured.
+In particular, OHCHR welcomed views on: